akoskovacs/dirjumper/README.md

 ```

 ## Living on the edge
-The script could automatically upgrade and downgrade itself using the `-u` and `-w`
+The script can automatically upgrade and downgrade itself using the `-u` and `-w`
 options respectively.
 For upgrades you have to have (of course) a stable internet
 connection and `wget`.